hemant767/football-page/README.md

-It's a basic pge of ecommerce Sports section frontend page.
+It's a basic page of ecommerce Sports section frontend page.